Skip to main content

-Nursing home care can be extremely expensive and can quickly deplete the assets that one has worked hard for years to accumulate, leaving nothing to pass down to one’s heirs.
-Contrary to a widely held belief, that Medicare will help pay for nursing home care, the only help available beyond savings or long-term care insurance is Medicaid.
+Nursing home or other long term care can be extremely expensive and can quickly deplete the assets that one has worked hard for years to accumulate, leaving nothing to pass down to one’s heirs.
+Contrary to a widely held belief, that Medicare will help pay for nursing home or other long term care, the only help available beyond savings or long-term care insurance is Medicaid.

 Medicaid, however, requires that an individual spend down assets before they can become eligible.
 Most individuals or their families will begin to transfer or sell for less than fair market value the individual’s assets believing that this will exclude them from being counted as assets for Medicaid eligibility purposes.
 DO NOT DO THIS!
 It is important that the individual or the individual’s family seek legal assistance before transferring any assets that could disqualify the client for Medicaid due to a five year look-back period imposed by the government that begins five years prior to the date an application for Medicaid is submitted.
 This look-back period could inadvertently disqualify an individual from receiving Medicaid benefits for a penalty period based on the aggregate amount of the disqualifying transfers divided by a divisor established by the state Medicaid program office.